-This is an animation of the first 29 complete graphs (except 1 and 2) drawn using examples 2-29 in the Python source code.
+This is an animation of the complete graphs 3-29 generated using using examples 2-29 in the Python code linked below.

 The line pattern module was developed mainly as a test for the line drawing algorithm.
 The module comes with an example function that draws patterns like these below.